Load Balancing With Avi Load Balancer in VMC on AWS-Part 1

 Create Logical Segments

-Sample web servers that need to be load balanced will be attached to WLD LS.
+Web servers that will be load-balanced will be attached to WLD LS.

 Deploy Avi Controller